Delaware Medicaid Long Term Care Eligibility for 2023

 Delaware is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
+The income limit for an applicant is set at 250% of the Supplemental Security Income (SSI) standard, which changes annually.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 Applicants must meet medical and financial eligibility requirements.
 A nurse may visit the applicant to decide whether he/she needs skilled or intermediate levels of care as determined by Delaware Medicaid criteria.

-When applying, the Delaware Division of Medicaid and Medical Assistance (DMMA) will mail an application packet to the applicant or their family.
+When applying in 2023, the Delaware Division of Medicaid and Medical Assistance (DMMA) will mail an application packet to the applicant or their family.
 Financial eligibility is then determined by the information submitted plus an evaluation by a financial eligibility social worker.

 - Liquid resources must be less than $2,000 for an individual.
 This includes: